Los Angeles Federal Crimes Attorney

 - Customs violations such as importing child pornography.

-Because of the potentially harsh penalties associated with a conviction for a federal crime, it is particularly important that you have a Los Angeles federal defense attorney who has a comprehensive knowledge of the Federal Sentencing Guidelines.
-Familiarity with the federal court system as well as an understanding of what can be asked for on behalf of his or her client is crucial to a more positive outcome.
+Because of the potentially harsh penalties associated with a conviction for a federal crime, it is particularly important that you have a Los Angeles federal crime lawyer who has a comprehensive knowledge of the Federal Sentencing Guidelines.
+Our team knows a familiarity with the federal court system, as well as an understanding of what can be asked for on behalf of our client, is crucial to a more positive outcome.

-Federal Sentencing Guidelines, found under 18 U.S. Code §3553, are intended to provide federal judges with consistent sentencing ranges, based on how serious the crime was as well as the individual offender’s criminal history and characteristics.
+Federal Sentencing Guidelines, found under 18 U.S. Code §3553, are intended to provide federal judges with consistent sentencing ranges based on how serious the crime is as well as the individual offender’s criminal history and other important characteristics.
 Any federal judge who chooses to deviate from the Federal Sentencing Guidelines must be able to explain that choice.

 The Federal Sentencing Guidelines include: